-GameStop (the flagship meme stock and a favourite short for hedge funds) went from $19 to $470 in a matter of days.
+GameStop — the flagship "meme stock" and a favourite short for hedge funds — went from $19 to $470 in a matter of days.
 It has also fallen just as rapidly to below $100.
-As at Feb 4, the stock stood at $53.50.
-In the process, it has spawned a whole new lexicon of investing terms like meme stocks and stonks.
+As at 4 Feb 2021, the stock stood at $53.50.
+In the process, it has spawned a whole new lexicon of investing terms like "meme stocks" and "stonks".
 Free trading apps like Robinhood and online communities like Reddit's WallStreetBets have now entered common vernacular.
-And when the likes of Elon Musk or Chamath Palihapitiya?he new generation of revolutionary leaders?weet about a new "stonk", millions literally follow and drive prices higher.
+And when the likes of Elon Musk or Chamath Palihapitiya — the new generation of revolutionary leaders — tweet about a new "stonk", millions literally follow and drive prices higher.
 Prices of certain stocks, such as GameStop, AMC, and Tesla, and certain other tradeable assets, such as Bitcoin, have seen wild swings and added volatility to markets.

-While stonks and meme stocks have been around for a couple of years, recent attention was likely driven in part by the confluence of COVID lockdowns, access to free trading apps like Robinhood, the entry of a new generation of Millennial investors who have not experienced an investment cycle, and the massive wealth disparity and income inequality that is leading to greater discontent and mistrust in society.
+While stonks and meme stocks have been around for a couple of years, recent attention was likely driven in part by the confluence of Covid-19 lockdowns, access to free trading apps like Robinhood, the entry of a new generation of millennial and Gen Z investors who have not experienced an investment cycle, as well as the massive wealth disparity and income inequality that is leading to greater discontent and mistrust in society.

 The underlying social discourse of Main Street versus Wall Street and the visual imagery of the righteous masses coming together to mete justice to the evil wolves of Wall Street, who are shorting and bankrupting innocent companies, clearly captures the imagination.

-Education and improved financial literacy is a crucial factor in this and is the underpinning of improved outcomes for retail investors.
-It is precisely the reason why financial education is a key mission of Endowus too and why improving literacy will lead to better outcomes here in Singapore.
+Education and improved financial literacy is a crucial factor in this, and is the underpinning of improved outcomes for retail investors.
+It is precisely the reason why financial education is a key mission of Endowus too, and why improving financial literacy will lead to better outcomes here in Singapore.

 While the romantic notion of the individual overcoming institutional evil, like the eponymous Robinhood is captivating, there are clear risks and downsides to the recent trends.